 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Trinseo PLC (TSE)

-/EIN News/ -- LOS ANGELES, April 28, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming June 20, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Trinseo PLC (“Trinseo” or the “Company”) (NYSE: TSE) securities between May 3, 2021 and March 27, 2023, inclusive (the “Class Period”).
+LOS ANGELES, April 28, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming June 20, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Trinseo PLC ("Trinseo" or the "Company") TSE securities between May 3, 2021 and March 27, 2023, inclusive (the "Class Period").

 If you suffered a loss on your Trinseo investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/Trinseo-PLC/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.